 My final priority is to approach every issue, and every vote, with the goal of restoring a Constitutional federal government.
-That means restoring our recently sacrificed civil liberties, ending federal tyranny over public education, pursuing a just and sustainable legal immigration policy, and ensuring our safety and security through a rational foreign policy and strong national defense.
+That means restoring our recently sacrificed civil liberties, ending federal control over public education, pursuing a just and sustainable legal immigration policy, and ensuring our safety and security through a rational foreign policy and strong national defense.

-We need to change the definition of a good Representative.
+We need to change the definition of a “good Representative”.
 Our Congressman should not win praise for bringing federal dollars back to the Fourth District.
-Instead, our Congressman should win praise for pursuing a federal government that follows the Constitution, serves only the peoples interests, and does so with the least amount of the peoples money leaving the Fourth District in the first place.
+Instead, our Congressman should win praise for pursuing a federal government that follows the Constitution, serves only the people’s interests, and does so with the least amount of the people’s money leaving the Fourth District in the first place.

-2. What in your record as a public official or other experience demonstrates your ability to be effective in the House of Representatives?
+2. What in your record as a public official or other experience demonstrates your ability to be effective in the U.S. House of Representatives?
 This might include career or community service; be specific about its relevance to this office.

 As a physician and neurosurgery resident, I experienced firsthand the challenges of our current healthcare system.
 I left practice in 2001 to start a hospital software company specifically to make physicians more efficient, and patient care safer.
 These two experiences gave me a wealth of experience studying human nature, defining and solving problems, and working collaboratively to achieve results.